 Modesto Junior College offers a California State Fire Marshal approved Fire Academy program twice per year, during the Fall & Spring semesters.

 Acceptance into the Fire Academy program is by an application process only.
-The next Fire Academy will be offered in the Fall semester of 2023.
-The application period will open on April 3rd.
+The Spring 2024 semester application period has closed.

 Minimum Requirements to Apply to the Fire Academy: